 All LSAT scores must be submitted regardless of whether a GRE score was submitted or not.
 Applicants who are asking the Admissions Committee to consider a GRE score for admission must submit all GRE scores from the past five years.
-Candidates who have taken the GRE, but are not asking the Admissions Committee to consider their GRE score, and rather are relying on their LSAT score, need not submit any GRE scores, but are welcome to.
-If candidates submit a GRE score, BLS requires any and all GRE test results from the past 5 years.
+Candidates who have taken the GRE but are not asking the Admissions Committee to consider their GRE score, and are relying on their LSAT score, need not submit any GRE scores, but are welcome to.
+If candidates submit a GRE score, BLS requires all GRE test results from the past 5 years.
 Failure to report a GRE score could lead to an offer of admission being rescinded.
 The Admissions Committee will evaluate only your highest scores for both the LSAT and GRE.
-Candidates who are submitting GRE scores and who are not submitting any LSAT score.
+Candidates submitting GRE scores and not submitting any LSAT scores must obtain a waiver from LSAC so that your CAS report (below) can be sent to us without an LSAT score.
 These waivers will be automatically issued by Brooklyn Law School if you indicate on your application that you (1) are submitting GRE scores, and (2) have not submitted and are not planning to submit any future LSAT score.
-In order to properly submit your GRE scores, please have an official score report sent to us by the Educational Testing Service.
+To properly submit your GRE scores, please have an official score report sent to us by the Educational Testing Service.
 Our school code is 2690.